Henry Bentley (cricketer)

-Henry Bentley (19 February 1782 – 18 September 1857) was an English first-class cricketer who played for Marylebone Cricket Club (MCC), Middlesex and Hampshire in 68 matches from 1798 to 1822.
+Henry Bentley (19 February 1782 – 18 September 1857) was an English cricketer who played for Marylebone Cricket Club (MCC), Middlesex and Hampshire in 67 first-class matches from 1801 to 1822.

-Bentley made his first-class debut when still only 16.
 A professional player on the MCC staff, he was a right-handed batsman and an occasional wicketkeeper.
 He played for the Players in the inaugural Gentlemen v Players match in 1806.

 When he retired from playing, he became an umpire and a cricket writer.
 He produced the comprehensively titled A Correct Account of all the Cricket Matches which have been played by the Mary-le-bone Club, and all other principal matches, from the Year 1786 to 1822 inclusive (1823), a facsimile edition of which was published in 1997, incorporating additional material by David Rayvern Allen.